jagregory/abrash-black-book/book-index.md

 shearing, 813

-“Black box” approach, and future of programming, 725-726
+"Black box" approach, and future of programming, 725-726

 Blocks. *See* Restartable blocks.